JensPiegsa/info/README.md

+# About

-> **Jens Piegsa**.
+**Jens Piegsa**.
 Software Craftsman at the University Medicine Greifswald with experience in Java web technologies, data integration, metadata management and continuous integration, currently building the transfer unit for the NAKO health study.

 # Stuff